Skip to main content

 Widgets with a dimension

-Widgets with a dimension are used to show data separated by category or range.
-Examples are widgets that break down the data by marketing channel, by device, by ranking group, and so on.
+Widgets with a dimension show data separated by category or range.
+Examples are widgets that break down the data by marketing channel, device, ranking group, and so on.

 These charts are used exclusively with our SERP tracking data, and help to illustrate the distribution of rankings over time.
 The dimensions are the 5 ranking position ranges.
 Use the "Stoplight" chart when clients are interested in major SERP movements.